BuvinJT/distbuilder/docs/Issues.md

 ### Setting `QT_IFW_DIR`

-To use the Qt Installer Framework integration, it is recommended to you set the `QT_IFW_DIR` environmental variable on a *permanent* (non-volatile) basis (so it doesn't have to set every time you want to use it).
+To use the Qt Installer Framework integration (manually), it is recommended to you set the `QT_IFW_DIR` environmental variable on a *permanent* (non-volatile) basis (so it doesn't have to set every time you want to use it).
 This